alfaloo/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediCLI home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediCLI home folder.

 **Q**: Can I use MediCLI on different operating systems?<br>
 **A**: Yes, MediCLI is compatible with multiple operating systems as long as you have Java 11 or above installed.
 You can run it on Windows, macOS, or Linux.